-No, the finance fee is fixed which means no matter how long your loan is outstanding you pay only $57.
-We base the APR on 10 days because it is a state law loan disclosure requirement.
+No, the finance fee is zero which means no matter how long your loan is outstanding you pay nothing.
 Some consumers will have the loan repaid within 10 days while others will repay the loan later than 10 days.
-We understand you have no control over the days it takes for the IRS to process and deposit your refund thus you pay only $57 a fixed fee.
+We understand you have no control over the days it takes for the IRS to process and deposit your refund thus you pay no finance fees.

 If you have evidence you think may result in a change to your tax return after your return was filed notify us immediately.
 We have tax professionals available to help you resolve errors in an already filed tax return in which we filed a tax return on your behalf within the last three years for no additional charge.

 You can cancel a RAL without penalty: You may rescind the RAL before the close of business of the 2nd day of business after you receive your RAL funds to avoid finance charges, by either returning the original check to the issuing Bank or providing the amount of the RAL in cash to your tax preparer.
 Cancelling a RAL doesn't stop the filing of your tax return(s).